salahrachidi/ft_irc/README.md

 ---

-📚 *Project developed as part of the 42/1337 curriculum to build a deeper understanding of Unix internals and shell behavior in C.*
+📚 *Project developed as part of the 42/1337 curriculum to build a deeper understanding of Unix internals and shell behavior in C/C++.*